jcaip/jcaip.github.io/_posts/2019-04-04-Building-R.md

 I'm going to go over how to construct $\mathbb{R}$, or the real numbers.
 We're going to by constructing the natural numbers, and from there we'll construct the integers, then the rationals and then the reals.
+Our goal here is too add two real numbers together, but building everything we need to do so along the way.
 <!--more-->

 ## Stuff you should know